(225) 955-3416 | firstname.lastname@example.org

-Danny Heitman is an award-winning columnist for The Advocate newspaper in Louisiana and the publication's editorial page editor.
-He has also served as an adjunct professor at LSU’s Manship School of Mass Communication.
+Danny Heitman is an award-winning columnist for The Advocate newspaper in Louisiana, the paper’s editorial page editor, and a nationally recognized cultural commentator and author.
+He’s also served as an adjunct professor at LSU’s Manship School of Mass Communication.

 He wrote editorials for a series of commentaries on justice reform that was a finalist for the 2019 Pulitzer Prize.

 In addition to his work for The Advocate, Danny frequently writes essays and reviews for national publications, including The Wall Street Journal, The Christian Science Monitor, The New York Times, The Washington Post, The Los Angeles Times, Smithsonian and Humanities magazine.
 He’s a regular columnist for Phi Kappa Phi Forum Magazine.

 Two of his essays have been recognized as Notable Essays of the Year in Hoghton Mifflin’s annual “Best American Essays” series, which recognizes the best nonfiction from around the nation.

 In 2008, LSU Press published Danny’s first book, “A Summer of Birds: John James Audubon at Oakley House,” which explores a pivotal season in the life of the world’s most famous bird artist.
 The book was adapted as a 2009 public television documentary, and Danny served as an associate producer for the project, which was nominated for an Emmy award.
 He’s also participated in three other Audubon documentaries, including “Rara Avis,” directed by acclaimed filmmaker Al Reniert.
 You can learn about the book here.